esentri/domainlifecycles/getting-started/english/guides/configuration_en.md

 Im Guide zu den [Features](features_en.md) wird an vielen Stellen nochmal näher auf einige Stellen eingegangen und rückverwiesen.

+DLC offers many possibilities for individualization and configuration, but some have to be made before the full range of functions can be guaranteed.
+Below are all the configurations (or Spring beans) that are required for the basic DLC functions.
+All beans are sorted according to the respective DLC feature to which they belong.
+The guide to the [Features](features_en.md) goes into more detail in many places and refers back to some of them.

 ---

 ## Persistence